ankursharma129/ECE-228/README.md

 Then you need to use the following command from the GCN directory:
 `python train.py --lr 0.01 --lp 1 --epochs 10 --dataset set1 --rundir ./results/ --datadir "path to \OPENABC2_DATASET" --target delay`

+Note: A lot of the directory parsing and data reading code has been borrowed from OpenABC repository.
+This dataset processing is very specific and we were better off using the pytorch processing code that the author provided.